-TAMUCC Assistant Professor Richard W. James traveled to University of Tennessee Knoxville.
-While on the UTK campus, he presented a workshop and public lecture Thursday, February 20, 2020, at the School of Art.
+TAMUCC Assistant Professor Richard W. James traveled to University of Tennessee Knoxville during Spring term 2020 to teach a workshop on figure sculpture in clay and present a public lecture Thursday, February 20, 2020, at the School of Art.
+While on the UTK campus, he met with undergraduate and graduate students for studio visits to discuss their work in ceramics.

 Titled Exurb, this exhibition focuses on the subject of landscape in which Bajuyo and Brown extend their investigations beyond formal aesthetic elements to include questions of historical context, politics of ownership, and environmental impact.